-Adapted from the National Action Plan for Energy Efficiency
+Adapted from the National Action Plan for Energy Efficiency3

 The general methodology for developing the potential is considered a bottom-up method.
 This means that the total regional potential estimates are built up from individual conservation measures (e.g., efficient light bulbs, motors, refrigerators) multiplied by the number of applicable units in the region.
 These are then summed by bundle, category, and sector to reach the total regional conservation potential.
 The overall steps for estimating the different types of potential are illustrated in Figure G - 3.
-Note that the industrial sector uses a different (top-down) method; see the Industrial Sector section for more information.

-&lt;sup>3 National Action Plan for Energy Efficiency (2007).
+3 National Action Plan for Energy Efficiency (2007).
 Guide for Conducting Energy Efficiency Potential Studies.
 Prepared by Philip Mosenthal and Jeffrey Loiter, Optimal Energy, Inc. <www.epa.gov/eeactionplan>